SabotagePerformanceAppraisals/seattle-scrum/_pages/education.md

 ![preparation](assets/images/brm.png){: .align-right}

 Regardless of whether you have prior exposure to Scrum, the [free online preparation work](http://ScrumTrainingSeries.com) must be completed before the classroom days.
+{: .notice--danger}

 Absorbing the vocabulary and basics of Scrum before the classroom activities helps ensure the best team learning experience for all participants.
-Your understanding of the preparation work will be measured during the class, so please contact your instructor for assistance if you have difficulty with the embedded quizzes.
+Your understanding of the preparation work will be measured during the class.

+Please [contact MJ](mailto:mj@seattlescrum.com) for assistance if you have difficulty answering the embedded quizzes.
+{: .notice}

 Here’s what people are saying about the preparation work: